yunusgungor/m3tm/.github/instructions/codeflow.instructions.md

 8. **Documentation Feedback Integration:** Collect and integrate documentation feedback to improve system knowledge accessibility
 This ensures living documentation that serves as the single source of truth, reduces knowledge silos, and maintains system comprehensibility throughout the development lifecycle.

+**Architecture-First Development Principle:** THROUGHOUT every development activity, you MUST:
+1. **Pre-Implementation Architecture Analysis:** Before any code or system change, analyze architectural implications and ensure architectural consistency
+2. **Architecture-Driven Development:** Use architecture as the foundation for all design decisions, ensuring all implementations align with established architectural principles and constraints
+3. **Real-Time Architecture Validation:** Continuously validate architectural compliance and integrity during development, not after completion
+4. **Architecture Quality Gates:** Enforce architectural quality standards and compliance checks at every development checkpoint
+5. **Continuous Architecture Monitoring:** Track architectural health, drift, and evolution metrics in real-time throughout development
+6. **Architecture Impact Assessment:** Evaluate and document architectural impact of every change before implementation
+7. **Architecture Feedback Integration:** Collect and integrate architectural insights to improve system design and maintainability
+8. **Architecture Decision Tracking:** Document all architectural decisions with rationale, alternatives considered, and impact analysis
+This ensures architectural integrity is maintained throughout the development lifecycle, prevents architectural drift, and maintains system coherence, scalability, and maintainability.

 ## Project Structure

 The system manages all metadata and operational files within `.project_meta`, ensuring main application code (e.g., in `src/`) adheres to defined standards and architecture: